 Following the events of September 11, in the United States, various initiatives and programs of the Open Society Foundations have fought to address abuses relating to profiling and other discriminatory practices towards Muslim, Arab, and other minority individuals and communities.
 A key component of this work also supports the capacity building of these groups in an effort to eliminate such practices.

 Since 2000, the Foundations have been conducting research and advocacy on the situation of Muslim communities in Western Europe.
-In 2007, the At Home in Europe program was begun which examines public policies on the social inclusion of minority and marginalized communities in cities across Europe.
+In 2007, the At Home in Europe Project was begun which examines public policies on the social inclusion of minority and marginalized communities in cities across Europe.

-After France passed legislation banning the face veil in April 2011, the Foundations released a report documenting the actual experiences and testimonies of women in France who wear the full-face veil (Neqab) in an attempt to debunk the myths and misrepresentations of these women prevalent in the media.
+After France passed legislation banning the face veil in April 2011, the Foundations released a report documenting the actual experiences and testimonies of women in France who wear the full-face veil (neqab) in an attempt to debunk the myths and misrepresentations of these women prevalent in the media.

 The Foundations documented stop-and-search practices in the Paris metro system in 2009—which showed that Arabs are 7.6 times likely to be stopped than whites.